workstaffhq/helpcenter/docs/workers/troubleshooting/i-cant-login.md

 - The contact information you entered upon logging in may be incorrect

 ## Solution
-The first thing you’ll need to do if you are unable to log in is to contact your employer to make sure they have created a profile for you and that the contact information is correct.

 When entering your contact information to log in, make sure to type it yourself rather than copying and pasting it.

+If you are unable to log in, to contact your employer to make sure they have created a profile for you and that your contact information is correct.